Lupinus perennis: Conservation

 The lupine has been declining in number and range since the Industrial Revolution.
 It is estimated that it has declined in number by about 90% since 1900.
 This decline has in turn been deemed one of the primary causes of the decline of the Karner blue butterfly.
-The main threats to Lupinus perennis are thought to be habitat loss, habitat fragmentation, and poor management.
+The main threats to Lupinus perennis are thought to be habitat loss, Wildfire suppression, habitat fragmentation, and poor management.
 Currently it is considered "rare" in Pennsylvania, a species of special concern in Rhode Island, threatened in Iowa, Maryland, and New Hampshire; it is endangered in Vermont, and is extirpated from Maine.

 Human development has eliminated a large portion of its viable habitat.
 Remaining habitat is often fragmented, which is problematic for the lupine because it limits the range over which it can reproduce.
 Viable lupine habitat is often difficult to maintain because it flourishes after fires and other forms of disturbance.
 One reason this occurs is that lupine seed coats are so tough that only pressure changes due to rapid heating or abrasion are strong enough to allow water to penetrate and start germination.
 Moreover, fires, feeding by large ungulates, and mowing can improve habitat quality for established lupines by changing soil quality, vegetative structure, and leaf litter depth.

+Impacts of primary habitat loss have led to decreasing populations which are small and scattered which makes it harder for pollination to occur.
+Changes in land management such as prescribed burning, mowing, and mechanical thinning, would help protect and promote this plant and other plant diversity.
+Further research is still needed for future interventions.